Sales Call Playbook

 Conversation 1: The Visibility Problem → SEO

-SEO Services — If they're not showing up when someone searches for what they do in their city, SEO is how you fix that.
-Managed SEO means our team does the work — the customer doesn't need to understand it.
+When customers can't be found online, SEO is how you solve it.
+If they're not showing up when someone searches for what they do in their city, nothing else matters.
+Managed SEO means our team does the work — the customer doesn't need to understand it, they just need to see the results.

 "SEO is basically paying to be found by people who are already looking for you.
 Those are the warmest leads you can get."

-Conversation 2: The Trust Problem → Website Design / Care
+Conversation 2: The Trust Problem → Website Design

 "You've got about three seconds before a visitor decides to stay or leave.
 What does your site do in those three seconds?"